CptNatalie/Data-Sourcing/README.md

 There's so much I could say about how challenging this Module 6 homework was for me.
 It was significantly less straightforward than the last challenges.
 I couldn't get the URL's to work.
-I have significant doubts that my results are correct.
+I have doubts that my results are correct.
 I wanted to comprehend this lesson better than I did.